bdqnghi/bi-tbcnn/README.md

 # Tree-based Convolutional Neural Networks

-TBCNN implemented in TensorFlow based on the following paper:
+Implementation of the Siamese-TBCNN on top of TBCNN, which is the following paper:

 ["Convolutional Neural Networks over Tree Structures for Programming Language Processing" Lili Mou, et al.](https://arxiv.org/pdf/1409.5718.pdf)